 Fin-de-siecle decadence in Soho.

-Bob Bob Ricard (or Bob Bob if you’re in the know) has long been one of my favourite restaurants in Soho.
-It’s decadent and just the tiniest bit over-the-top, but it pulls it all off with aplomb – hence why I always recommend it as a must-eat in London.
+Bob Bob Ricard (or Bob Bob if you’re in the know) has long been one of our favourite restaurants in Soho.
+It’s decadent and just the tiniest bit over-the-top, but it pulls it all off with aplomb – hence why we always recommend it as a must-eat in London.

 Snuggle into one of Bob Bob’s booths – complete with the iconic “press for champagne” button, then get ready for a feast.
 The cuisine is Russian-European and is focused on classic eats that feel like a throwback to the opulent dining rooms of the fin-de-siecle (caviar, lobster and soufflé make their due appearances) but with a modern touch or two.